HackIllinois/submissions-guidelines/contribute/contribute.md

-##Contribute
+##If You Contributed to a Project

-As an attendee in the Contribute track, your submission will consist of a [devpost](https://hackillinois-2017.devpost.com/) submission and a link to a GitHub gist.
+As an attendee who made open source contributions, your submission will consist of a [devpost](https://hackillinois-2017.devpost.com/) submission and a link to a GitHub gist.

 There are two cases: